Who are we?

 Technical assistance may be virtual or on-site.
 There is no deadline for applying for technical assistance; applications may be submitted at any time and will be reviewed on a case-by-case basis as they are received.

 One-time grants are limited to a maximum value of $200K USD and a time-frame of up to two years.
-The current round for grant applications is now open; the deadline to apply is 15 June 2019.
+We are not currently accepting grant applications.
 Recipients of the first round of LINKS one-time grant support were announced on 20 March 2019!
 You can read the press release here.

 Register to become a LINKS member for additional information and gain access to the application documents.